List of Shaun the Sheep episodes and films: Series 3 (2012)

 Bitzer has now returned to using his Series 1 model, and Pidsley was removed starting this season.
-The farmer's glasses are now square shaped and the bull has returned.
-Also, the theme song is rerecorded by Mark Thomas and Vic Reeves.
+The farmer's glasses are now square-shaped, and the bull has returned.
+Also, the theme song is re-recorded by Mark Thomas and Vic Reeves.
 All episodes premiered in Germany on the KiKa channel between 30 November and 9 December 2012.
 In the UK, it ran between 25 February 2013 and 21 March 2013 on the CBBC channel.